 Wall Street uses org charts to evaluate companies for investment purposes.
 The graphical depiction of a company enables analysts and investors to see how a company has set itself up.
-For example, investors may see companies with an extremely hierarchical and centralized structure.
-From this information, investors may decide that this company is bureaucratic and slower-moving than decentralized, product-centric companies.
+For example, investors may discover a company has an extremely hierarchical and centralized structure.
+From this information, investors may decide that this company is bureaucratic and slower-moving than other decentralized, product-centric companies.
 Increasingly, the competitive advantage in financial services goes to investors with the inside scope org charts can provide.

 Sales and Marketing

 Sales, marketing, and account management teams use org charts to identify and cultivate relationships with potential clients.
-Sales teams regularly use prospect org charts to navigate the complex relationships of key executives involved in making buying decisions.
-Org charts ensure marketing teams have the information they need to influence the decisions of enterprise decision makers.
+Sales teams regularly use prospect org charts to understand and better navigate the complex relationships of key executives.
+Especially those involved in making buying decisions.
+For marketing teams, org charts ensure they know which enterprise decision makers to influence.
 Account management executives also use org charts to hold their clients close and grow the account.

 Org charts are regularly used for recruiting.
-They show executive leadership and talent acquisition teams what kind of talent is located where.
+They show executive leadership and talent acquisition teams where each type of talent is located.
 Org charts are, quite literally, graphical depictions of talent pools.
-Org charts combined with candidate profiles help speed time-to-hire.
-Organizational charts and candidate profiles combined with market intelligence reports raise the bar even higher.
+Especially when combined with candidate profiles, org charts can help speed time-to-hire.
 They help companies better understand what it will take to hire the talent they need.